 Have this discussion with you partner constantly.
 It usually is quite quick, but say it out loud.
 You’ll be safer for it.

 Rescue and Communications

 Tell someone where you’re going and when you’ll be back.
 Furthermore, I believe it is now our responsibility to carry a rescue communications device.
 These days, no matter how remote you go, if you disappear, someone will come looking for you.
 Don’t needlessly put search and rescue personnel at risk by being invisible.
 Make their jobs as easy as possible.
 Yes, it costs money and adds grams to your kit.
-The Garmin InReach mini weights 100 grams (3.5 ounces) and costs around $300 plus a subscription.
+The Garmin inReach Mini weights 100 grams (3.5 ounces) and costs around $350 plus a subscription.
 But you’d feel horrible if someone searching for you was injured or killed because they couldn’t easily find you.

-Note: The intro ends at 30-seconds:
+Note for the video: The intro ends at 30 seconds.